DylanCore13/activities-network-pt3/README.md

     - Type commands (username, pwd, etc) into the linux SSH connection and observe SSH traffic spam in WireShark
     - Exit the SSH connection by typing ‘exit’ and pressing [Enter]

-(Observe DHCP Traffic)
+<h2>(Observe DHCP Traffic)</h2>
-Back in Wireshark, filter for DHCP traffic only
+- Back in Wireshark, filter for DHCP traffic only
-From your Windows 10 VM, attempt to issue your VM a new IP address from the command line Open PowerShell as admin and run: ipconfig /renew Observe the DHCP traffic appearing in WireShark
+- From your Windows 10 VM, attempt to issue your VM a new IP address from the command line
+     - Open PowerShell as admin and run: ipconfig /renew
+     - Observe the DHCP traffic appearing in WireShark

-Observe DNS Traffic)
+<h2>Observe DNS Traffic)</h2>
-Back in Wireshark, filter for DNS traffic only
+- Back in Wireshark, filter for DNS traffic only
-From your Windows 10 VM within a command line, use nslookup to see what google.com and disney.com’s IP addresses are Observe the DNS traffic being show in WireShark
+- From your Windows 10 VM within a command line, use nslookup to see what google.com and disney.com’s IP addresses are
+    - Observe the DNS traffic being show in WireShark

-(Observe RDP Traffic)
+<h2>(Observe RDP Traffic)</h2>
 Back in Wireshark, filter for RDP traffic only (tcp.port == 3389) Observe the immediate non-stop spam of traffic?
 Why do you think it’s non-stop spamming vs only showing traffic when you do an activity?
 Answer: because the RDP (protocol) is constantly showing you a live stream from one computer to another, therefor traffic is always being transmitted

-Lab Cleanup (DON’T FORGET THIS)
+<h2>Lab Cleanup (DON’T FORGET THIS)<h2/>
 Close your Remote Desktop connection
 Delete the Resource Group(s) created at the beginning of this lab Verify Resource Group Deletion